jvasque6/asserts/sphinx/source/usage.rst

      url: http://testphp.vulnweb.com/AJAX/infoartist.php?id=3%27
    when: 2018-05-25 15:54:56.455875

-See more use cases and examples in our :doc:`usage` page.
+See more use cases and examples in our :doc:`Usage` page.

 API Documentation